n0npax/lime-comb/README.md

 # Lets treat secrets like we should and don't be to nerdy

 ## Why ?
-People are often afraid of `GPG` and asymetric cryptograpy.
+People are often afraid of `gpg` and asymetric cryptograpy. `gpg` keyserver doesn't validate a key ownership.
-If you want to share secret with your teammates, but your company has no procedures?
-Here we are!
+* If you want to share secret with your teammates, but your company has no procedures
+* If storing secret in external system like 1password is not an option
+* If you want to share secrets in secure way and use managed key registry Here we are!

-LIME-COMB is set of tools and services designed to make sharing secrets easy for everone.
+`LIME-COMB` is set of tools and services designed to make sharing secrets easy.
-We want to offer easy, still safe solution for everyone( including non technical staff)
+Given solution iams to be an easy, still safe solution for everyone( including non technical staff)

 ## How ?